cellojane/FCCProjects/README.md

 See "profile" project at http://codepen.io/cellojane/pen/VPpJJM

-See "quoteGenerator" project at http://codepen.io/cellojane/full/jBNXEZ/
+See "randomQuote" project at http://codepen.io/cellojane/full/jBNXEZ/